For this year only Tamfest is going online and direct to your home!!

 Tamfest is run by a local charity for the benefit of the community and funding is crucial to our on-going success.
 The support helps us to deliver a festival that Ayr deserves and can be proud of.
 It means we can expand Tamfest while honouring Ayr’s long history with the apocryphal Tam o’ Shanter poem by Robert Burns.
 And as a thank you for your kind donation we will credit your name on our thank you page on the website!

-Please click to donate to our Paypal account.
+Please donate to our Paypal account using the button below.

 Slàinte mhath!
 Cheers!
 Thank you for your support!